All About Max-Rib Metal Roofing

 Choosing the type of metal panel that is best for you will depend on the desired application.
 If you need a simple shade and shelter panel, the Max-Rib Utility will likely suit you just fine, whereas any residential application will require the Max-Rib Ultra panels, which are protected by a Galvalume substrate with a fade and chalk resistant Kynar 500 based Fluropon® paint system.

 - Max-Rib is a light-gauge roofing option with exposed fastener panels that can be used in commercial, residential, and agricultural applications.

 - This is a workhorse brand known for fighting hard against the tendency of a metal roof to fade or “chalk,” which occurs when tree leaves rub chalk off the panels and cause them to fade over time.

 - Its resistance to these common problems is due to the ThermoForming process that all Max-Rib panels undergo.
 Due to the painting coating and zinc in the metallic galvanized coating on each Max-Rib panel, they are protected from tension bend cracking and premature corrosion.

 - Max-Rib panels are low profile (3/4″) and can be installed on as low as a 1:12 pitch if sealant is used on the sidelaps.
 The ideal pitch for a Max-Rib roof is 3:12, according to the manufacturer.

-Want to know if a Max-Rib roof is a good option for your Nashville property?
-Reach out to L & L Contractors today at (615) 617-3189, and we can tell you about this and other metal roofing options available to you.
+Want to know if a Max-Rib roof is a good option for your Murfreesboro property?
+Reach out to L&L Contractors today at (615) 617-3189, and we can tell you about this and other metal roofing options available to you.